 As demonstrated in Appendix A, (page 19) the District currently has a permanent capacity (at 100%) to serve 8048 students at the elementary level.
-Appendix B, (page 20) shows a permanent capacity (at 100%) for 3954 students at the middle school level Appendix C (page 21) shows a permanent capacity (at 100%) of 5524 students at the high school level.
+Appendix B, (page 20) shows a permanent capacity (at 100%) for 4194 students at the middle school level Appendix C (page 21) shows a permanent capacity (at 100%) of 5524 students at the high school level.
 Current enrollment is identified on page 10.
 The District elementary projected Oct 2017 FTE is 9543.
 Adjusting permanent capacity at the elementary level by 1897 students (Appendix A).
-At the middle school level, the projected Oct 2017 headcount is 4929.
-This is 1171 students over permanent capacity by 421 students B).
+At the middle school level, the projected Oct 2017 headcount is 4927.
+This is 943 students over permanent capacity (Appendix B).
 At the high school level the district is over permanent capacity by 421 students (Appendix C).